mesopelagique/Shoal/README.md

 ## column name alias

-Use `as` to rename the column in result.
-Mandatory if you make multiple computations for the same column.
+Use `as` to rename the column in final result.

 ```4d
- .agg($F.sum("value").as("SumOfValue)
+ .agg($F.sum("value").as("SumOfValue")
 ```

+⚠️ Mandatory if you make multiple computations for the same column.

 ## Install